Shubham-Ramkabir/IPM/Readme.md

 > **Intelligent Project Manager** — An autonomous multi-agent IDE automation system powered by Groq.

-IPM reads your project documentation from Notion, thinks about it using a team of specialized AI agents, and autonomously builds the project inside your IDE.
-You watch it happen in real time from a beautiful terminal UI.
+IPM reads your project documentation from Notion, thinks about it using a team of specialized AI agents, and autonomously builds the project inside your IDE — while you watch it happen in real time from a web dashboard or terminal UI.

 ---